scale-it/algo-builder/docs/guide/testing-teal.md

 #### Escrow Account

-Let's try to execute a transaction where a user (say `john`) can withdraw funds from an `escrow` account based on a stateless smart contract (smart signature) logic.
+Let's try to execute a transaction where a user (say `john`) can withdraw funds from an `escrow` account based on a smart signature logic.
 In the example below, we will use a TEAL code from our [escrow account test](https://github.com/scale-it/algo-builder/blob/master/packages/runtime/test/fixtures/escrow-account/assets/escrow.teal).
 The logic signature accepts only ALGO payment transaction where amount is <= 100 AND receiver is `john` AND fee <= 10000.

 - First let's prepare the runtime and state: initialize accounts, get a logic signature for escrow and set up runtime: